MBASIC: PEEKs, POKEs, and user functions

 For more complex operations, MBASIC allowed user-defined functions that could be called from a BASIC program.
-These were typically placed in a reserved area of memory, or POKEd into string constants, as a series of machine codes (op codes).
+These were typically placed in a reserved area of memory, or POKEd into string constants, as a series of machine codes (opcodes).
 MBASIC also provided hardware INP and OUT instructions that read and wrote directly to the 8080 hardware input/output ports.
 This could be used to control peripheral devices from a BASIC program if the system hardware permitted.

 Any MBASIC programs that made use of PEEK and POKE, and of machine code user functions, were not portable between machines without modifications.

 Successors to MBASIC

 Besides Microsoft's BASIC-80 for CP/M, a variant of MBASIC was also available as for the ISIS-II operating system.

 MSX-BASIC is also a well known successor of MBASIC, featuring several extensions specific to the MSX machines.

 All the functions of CP/M MBASIC were available in the IBM PC disk-based BASICA or GWBASIC which made migration of programs from CP/M systems to PC-compatibles possible.
 The tokens used to represent keywords were different, so CP/M programs had to be saved in ASCII source form.
 Typically screen formatting escape sequences put into the CP/M version would be replaced with the cursor positioning commands found in the PC versions of BASIC, otherwise little rewriting would be needed.